• Home

 DONUT: Development and improvement of numerical methods and tools for modelling coupled processes (EURAD WP)

-DONUT is an RD&D Work Package (WP) within EURAD.
-It aims to improve understanding of the upscaling THMC modelling for coupled hydro-mechanical-chemical processes in time and space.
+DONUT was an RD&D Work Package (WP) within EURAD.
+It aimed to improve understanding of the upscaling THMC modelling for coupled hydro-mechanical-chemical processes in time and space.

 Overview

-The DONUT WP has been selected for inclusion in the first phase of EURAD as it addresses the following activities, which are identified as having a high or medium relevance to Theme 7 “Performance assessment, safety case development and safety analyses” of the EURAD Roadmap:
+The DONUT WP was selected for inclusion in the first phase of EURAD as it addressed the following activities, which are identified as having a high or medium relevance to Theme 7 “Performance assessment, safety case development and safety analyses” of the EURAD Roadmap:

 • Improved understanding of the upscaling of THMC modelling for coupled hydromechanical-chemical processes in time and space (Phase 1 of the Roadmap).